eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

     Initially manual disk and LVM configuration was done during a manual OS install.
 We will attempt to convert this manual process to something kickstart based if time allows.

+    The kickstart produced by Anaconda during a manual installation can be found here:
+    `/root/anaconda-ks.cfg.
+To assist with any future kickstart, the disk configuration section (edited for order, improvements and clarity) should look like:

+    bash```
+    clearpart --all --drives=sda,sdb
+    part /boot --ondisk=sda --asprimary --fstype=ext4 --name=boot --size=500
+    part pv.01 --ondisk=sda --grow --size=1
+    part pv.02 --ondisk-sdb --grow --size=1
+    volgroup local --pesize=4096 pv.01
+    volgroup eucalyptus --pesize=4096 pv.02
+    logvol swap --name=swap --vgname=local --size=65536
+    logvol / --fstype=ext4 --name=root --vgname=local --size=65536 --grow
+    logvol /var/lib/eucalyptus --fstype=ext4 --name=eucalyptus --vgname=eucalyptus --size=262144
+    ```

+    Note that we are leaving about half of VG `eucalyptus` on disk `sdb` un-reserved and
+    available for use by the Eucalyptus Storage Controller, which will use the `das` storage
+    mode, where volumes and snapshots are created as LVs within this VG.

-    Here is the output of some disk commands showing the storage layout created by anaconda during the manual install.
+    Here is the output of some disk commands showing the storage layout created by anaconda
+    during the manual install.